learn-co-curriculum/react-hooks-react-router-dynamic-routes/README.md

 export default MovieShow;
 ```

 Here, we've got our `movies` as an object in props.
-We've also got our Router
+We've also got our `params`
-props - from which we've extracted `match`.
-Within the `match` object is
+object which was returned from `useParams` based on the current URL.
+In this
-`params`.
-In this case, we only have the one parameter, `movieId`, which we
+case, we only have the one parameter, `movieId`, which we defined in the
-defined in `MoviesPage`.
-Combining info from these two props lets us access the
+`<Route>` in `MoviesPage`.
+Combining info from these two objects lets us access
-specific movie whose key matches the `movieId` from the URL path, resulting in
+the specific movie whose key matches the `movieId` from the URL path, resulting
-the correct movie title being displayed!
+in the correct movie title being displayed!

-We've succeeded in creating a "Master-Detail" interface - the list of movies is
+We've succeeded in creating a "Master-Detail" interface &mdash; the list of
-always present when viewing a particular movie's details.
-Clicking through the
+movies is always present when viewing a particular movie's details.
+Clicking
-links changes the URL.
-With this setup, users of this site could bookmark or
+through the links changes the URL.
+With this setup, users of this site could
-share the URL for a specific movie!
+bookmark or share the URL for a specific movie!

 ### What Happens If We Only Visit the First Route?

-With our main task completed, let's take a quick step back and ask a question -
+With our main task completed, let's take a quick step back and ask a question
-what happens in this app when we visit `http://localhost:3000/movies` without a
+&mdash; what happens in this app when we visit `http://localhost:3000/movies`
-particular `movieId` parameter?
-Well, `MoviesPage` renders due to the top-level
+without a particular `movieId` parameter?
+Well, `MoviesPage` renders due to the
-`/movies` `Route`, but `MoviesPage` will only render `MoviesList`.
-There is no
+top-level `/movies` `Route`, but `MoviesPage` will only render `MoviesList`.
-default `Route`, so we don't see anything.
-If we want to create a default
+There is no default `Route`, so we don't see anything.
+If we want to create a
-`Route` here, we can do so using the `match` from `useRouteMatch()` once again:
+default `Route` here, we can do so using the `match` from `useRouteMatch()` once
+again:

 ```js
 // .src/components/MoviesPage.js